wbamberg/idl-reference/docs/nsILoginInfo.md

 empty string (but not null), it will be treated as a wildcard.
 [The
 blank value indicates the login was stored before bug 360493 was fixed.]

-@param aLoginInfo
-       The other object to test.
-@param ignorePassword
-       If true, ignore the password when checking for match.

 #### Parameters ####